Known for his “powerful tenor voice and his scruff,” Colin Campbell originally hails from Ashland, Oregon.

 Mr. Campbell holds both a Bachelor of Arts in Music Instruction and a Bachelor of Science in Mathematics from Southern Oregon University.
 He also earned a Master of Music in Vocal Performance and a Performance Studies Certificate from Boston Conservatory at Berklee under the tutelage of Kevin Wilson.

-For this upcoming 2019/2020 season, Mr. Campbell joins the roster of Handel and Haydn Society under conductor, Harry Christophers and as a Scholar Cantorum at Marsh Chapel under the direction of Dr. Scott Allen Jarrett.
-He will also be performing regularly with Odyssey Opera in Boston.
+Since the 2019/2020 season, Mr. Campbell regularly sings with Handel and Haydn Society under conductor, Harry Christophers and as a Scholar Cantorum at Marsh Chapel under the direction of Dr. Scott Allen Jarrett.